matepek/vscode-catch2-test-adapter/documents/support.md

 Can I run my tests at startup.

 > Well that is a bit triciker due to the activation event has to arrive before the run command.
-> Here is he workaround:
+> Here is the workaround:
 >
 > ```
 > "tasks": [
 >  {
->    "label": "LoadTestMate",
+>    "label": "LoadTests",
 >    "command": "${command:test-explorer.reload}",
 >    "problemMatcher": []
 >  },